wildtechgarden/www-wildtechgarden/content/about/privacy-policy.md

 ## Hosting service privacy policy

-This site is hosted on [Netlify](https://www.netlify.com/privacy/) which means their [privacy policy](https://www.netlify.com/privacy/) affects you, the reader.
+This site is hosted on [OVHcloud](https://www.ovhcloud.com/en-ca/).
+This means your IP address, browser, other industry standard web server logs are preserved and kept available.
+I am not aware of a specific limits on retention of these logs.

 ### Contact Form